-Ventilatory support is an important intervention and may be lifesaving on its own.
-Patients should be ventilated with oxygen prior to administration of naloxone.^{2,6} In situations where oxygen is not available, rescue breathing can be very effective in supporting respiration.2 Rescue breathing for adults involves the following steps:
+Ideally, individuals who are experiencing opioid overdose should be ventilated with 100% oxygen before naloxone is administered so as to reduce the risk of acute lung injury [2,4].
+In situations where 100% oxygen is not available, rescue breathing can be very effective in supporting respiration [2].
+Rescue breathing for adults involves the following steps: